Excalibur277/codecalc/readme.md

 Binary operators require a value on either side, while unary operators precede a single value.

 Comparision operators evaluate to 0 if false and 1 if true.
-Division by zero causes the execution to fail.
+Division by zero causes the execution to fail, returning exit code 1.
 & evaluates to 0 if either the value are 0 and 1 otherwise.
 | evaluates to 0 if both the value are 0 and 1 otherwise.
 Not evaluates to 1 if the value is 0 and 0 otherwise.